Where to Start

 Guidelines for Teach-In Submissions

-- Session presentations must have at least two members, one of whom must be a faculty or staff member.
+- Session Presentation Teams must have at least two members (more is very welcome and common), at least one of whom must be a faculty or staff member.

-- Proposal approval will be contingent on alignment with the mission of the event, clarity of writing, and use of inclusive language and outcomes.
+- Abstract approval will be contingent on fitting with the mission of the Teach-In, as well as clarity of writing and use of inclusive language.

 - Gender Justice